 On top of this, top line results of the PARTNER trial showed zero HIV transmissions in 22,000 occasions of sex between gay male couples where the HIV infected partner had an undetectable viral load.

-While having an undetectable viral load reduces the risk of HIV transmission to a negligible level, it will not protect from acquisition or transmission of other STIs like syphilis or gonorrhoea.
+While having an undetectable viral load means there is no risk of transmitting HIV, it will not protect from acquisition or transmission of other STIs like syphilis or gonorrhoea.
 Because of this, it's a good idea to keep condoms in the mix with casual partners and to have a regular sexual health check-up.

 Treatment – or Antiretroviral Therapy (ART) – is the term used for HIV medications.
 There are six classes of HIV medication each attacking the virus at different stages of its life cycle.
 HIV medications have improved significantly in recent times both in terms of the extent to which they suppresses the virus, and having fewer side effects.